High School Student Resume Templates (+ Writing Tips)

 Deluxe

-Sometimes, a straightforward resume template for a high school student is the way to go.
+Sometimes, a basic resume template for a high school student is the way to go.
 This design makes for quick and easy navigation.

 Check out our 5-Star Reviews